Creating and Fear

 With Election Day in mind, I revisited Jane Mayer’s book “The Dark Side.”
 The narrative charts a fact-filled path through the bowels of the George W. Bush administration’s war on terror since the tragedy of September 11th, 2001.

 The legacy of John Adams, second president of the United States, includes a dark chapter of his Federalist Party rule.
 Fearing the rising influence of Thomas Jefferson’s Democratic-Republican Party, he signed into law the Alien and Sedition Acts of 1798.
-The acts severely limited civil liberties—providing unlimited powers of deportation, and criminalizing anyone who publicly criticized the federal government.
+The acts severely limited civil liberties, providing unlimited powers of deportation, and criminalizing anyone who publicly criticized the federal government.
 In contravention of the First Amendment, many newspaper editors and others (including a congressman) were imprisoned for several years and fined thousands of dollars.

-Federalists defended the acts as intended to protect the United States from alien citizens of enemy powers (Britain and France) and to stop rebellious attacks from weakening the government.
-But historians–as did many citizens at the time–claim the acts were unconstitutional, and designed to repress criticism of the Adam’s administration.
+Federalists defended the Acts as intended to protect the United States from alien citizens of enemy powers (Britain and France) and to stop rebellious attacks from weakening the government.
+But historians–as did many citizens at the time–claim the Acts were unconstitutional, and designed to repress criticism of the Adam’s administration.
 The documentary went on to note other mishaps of intervening years–Roosevelt’s internment in the 1940s of Japanese Americans in the wake of Pearl Harbor; McCarthyism in reaction to Communism in the 1950s; and Nixon’s Watergate of the 1970s–to name a few.

 Do you need content?
 You may use these essays at your website, or in your newsletter.
 The only requirement is inclusion of the following plus active links: